 Failure of the defendant to attend the conciliation hearing has no direct consequences but merely entitles the claimant to request the authorisation to proceed and to bring its claim before the court.
+If the plaintiff is in default, the application for conciliation is deemed to have been withdrawn and the proceedings are dismissed as groundless.

 A party failing to institute compulsory conciliation proceedings will not be admitted by the court with its claim.

-Main stages
+Main Stages